Prospects for the production and detection of Breit-Wheeler tunneling positrons in Experiment 320 at the FACET-II accelerator: Detector

 In Fig.~\ref{fig:detector_tilted} the same detector is shown for an alternative setup, where the staves are tilted by $30^\circ$ and the entire assembly is pushed downstream, i.e., away from the exit window.

-This latter setup provides a larger geometrical acceptance on the expense of longer travel range in air, as well as slightly larger material budget (in the detector modules) and incident angle seen by the positrons.
+This latter setup provides a larger geometrical acceptance at the expense of longer travel range in air, as well as slightly larger material budget (in the detector modules) and incident angle seen by the positrons.
+The tilt angle and orientation are chosen such that all low-energy positrons can be captured, while traveling a shorter distance in the air (less scattering) compared with the high-energy ones.
+The larger acceptance is obtained at the high-$E$ end of the spectrum (i.e., closer to the beampipe) since the staves’ passive ``ears'' (see Fig.~\ref{fig:stave}) interfere less with those particles compared to the case where the staves are positioned vertically.
 The design is flexible enough to allow easy switching between these two extreme positions (and effectively any position in between), while always keeping the alignment between the staves intact.
-The alignment of the entire assembly with respect to the beam and the vacuum exit window can be inferred from the position of the assembly on the main breadboard seen in Fig.~\ref{fig:detector_default} and~\ref{fig:detector_tilted}.
-With a total detector volume of $\sim 1.5\times 27 \times 30~{\rm cm}^3$, good coverage of the expected signal and a good lever arm for precise tracking are achieved.
+With a total detector volume of $\sim 1.38\times 27.08 \times 30~{\rm cm}^3$, good coverage of the expected signal is achieved: $\sim 80\%$ of positrons that reach the vacuum exit window are fully contained within the detector volume.

+While we leave the detailed alignment discussion for future work, we comment that the alignment between the detector elements can be determined either with cosmic muons (during accelerator shutdowns) or with Bremsstrahlung-produced positrons during special accelerator runs, by placing a thin retractable Aluminum foil (that is present in the IP chamber) in front of the accelerator beam.
+The latter procedure can be also used to determine the overall alignment of the detector with respect to the beamline elements (mainly the IP, quadrupoles and dipole).